 That the action set-pieces and special effects that populate this film are spectacular should be of no surprise to anyone but that we also get is a major superhero franchise tent pole that tackles some very relevant issues facing the world today, ones that I’m sure the current President is less than happy about, and this is as unexpected as it is awesome.
 Who wants to bet that Trump will actually believe Wakanda is a real country?
 This film not only tackles racial divisions in a thoughtful way but it also provides the MCU with about the best villain they have had yet, as Killmongers is a character that even if you don’t agree with his methods you certainly understand where he is coming from.
 He isn’t a Norse god angry at being overshadowed by his big brother or some alien menace that simply wants to conquer or destroy the Earth, as he is justifiably angry with the systemic racism that exists today, not to mention some even more personal motivations for revenge.
 Michael B. Jordon knocks this role out of the park with a performance that will make you forget he was ever in that disastrous Fantastic Four movie.

 With Black Panther we see director Ryan Coogler becoming another in the ever increasing list of interesting and talented directors who Marvel/Disney has given the keys to one of their big budgeted action movies in the hopes of preventing a generic cookie cutter franchise, and so far this thought process is keeping them well ahead of the competition.
+Now this film is far from perfect, it does raise many unanswered questions like “Why don’t you outfit all your agents with Black Panther suits?”
+It’s not like you are running low on vibranium, but the major detractor that this film does suffer from is the final fight between the hero and the villain, which is basically two poorly rendered CGI characters trading punches with each other, it looks terrible and stick out like a sore thumb in an otherwise great superhero movie.
 You may not have heard of Black Panther before his appearance in Captain America: Civil War but after this film you surely won’t forget him.

 Note: There is more civil war in Black Panther than we ever got in Captain America: Civil War which was basically more of a family dispute than a civil war.